OpenSecEd/compsec/modules/intro/intro.md

 groups, practice for presentations etc.: just start the client and create your own meeting.

+However, there will be in-classroom sessions too, like labs, seminars and presentations.

 ## Asynchronous communication

-The best way to get questions answered in the course is to post them in the (relevant) forum.
+The best way to get questions answered in the course is to post them in the course forum.
 Then any teacher can answer and other students can see that their question has already been asked and answered.

 ## Times and schedule